psyflo/bruehlmann.io/content/publication/10-3389-fpsyg-2020-01307/index.md

   Arena game.
 Based on the motivational regulations posited by Self-Determination Theory and Latent Profile Analysis, we identify four distinct motivational profiles, which differ with regards to player experience and, to a lesser extent, in-game behavior.
-While the more self-determined profiles “Intrinsic” and “Autonomous” report mainly positive experience-related outcomes, a considerable part of the player base does not.
-Players of the “Amotivated” and “External” profile derive less enjoyment, experience more negative affect and tension, and score lower on vitality, indicating game engagement that is potentially detrimental to players' well-being.
+While the more self-determined profiles Intrinsic and Autonomous report mainly positive experience-related outcomes, a considerable part of the player base does not.
+Players of the \"Amotivated\" and \"External\" profile derive less enjoyment, experience more negative affect and tension, and score lower on vitality, indicating game engagement that is potentially detrimental to players' well-being.
 With regards to game metrics, minor differences in the rate of assists in unranked matches and